bohdanzubko/sololearn-simple-cv/README.md

 # Sololearn simple CV

-Webpage with simple CV? created during the CSS couse by Sololearn.
+Webpage with simple CV, created during the CSS couse by Sololearn.